duniter/duniter/doc/Protocol.md

 ###### About signatures

-* Signature count must be the same as issuers count
+* Signatures count must be the same as issuers count
 * Signatures are ordered by issuer
-* Signature is made over the transaction's content, signatures excepted
+* Signatures are made over the transaction's content, signatures excepted

 #### Global